rust-keylock/rust-keylock-lib/README.md

 # The _rust-keylock_ library

-This library executes the logic of the _rust-keylock_.
+This library is the executor of the _rust-keylock_ logic.
+The interaction with the _rust-keylock_ users is done via other libraries, that have presentation responsibilities (aka [Editors](https://github.com/rust-keylock/rust-keylock-lib/blob/master/src/lib.rs)).

-It can be viewed as the executor of the _rust-keylock_ logic. `Editor` references are used to interact with the _rust-keylock_ users.
+Currently, there are Editors and executables for [Android](https://github.com/rust-keylock/rust-keylock-android) and [Terminal](https://github.com/rust-keylock/rust-keylock-shell).